polettix/Template-Perlish/README.md

     [% print $variables{some}{value}[3]{lastkey} %]

 The former is cleaner, but the latter is more powerful of course.

+As of release 1.50, Template::Perlish does not assume that the input data structure is a hash reference any more.
+Hence, `%variables` might not actually contain your input; see ["Variables Accessors"](#variables-accessors) for a robust way to get the right value instead.
+Or you can use `$V` if you feel brave (it's a reference to either `%variables` or is whatever else was provided as input, so it alwasy points to the _right_ data).
+See ["evaluate"](#evaluate) for additional information about the provided parameters and `%variables`.

 As of release 1.40, Template::Perlish also allows you to use more complex variable names in your data structure and your template, without